+Tarps are a great choice, and they are widely available at not only home improvement stores but also discount stores.
 In addition to tarps, people also use old carpeting to kill Japanese knotweed by choking it out.
-This material is tough enough that there's little possibility of its being punctured.
-But newspaper would be another material to rule out; while it's effective for killing grass, it's not nearly tough enough for choking out Japanese knotweed.
+This material is tough enough that there is little possibility of its being punctured.
+It also offers the benefit of being free, as it is something you would be recycling.